Download PDF version.

 || Terascale HDD SATA Drive for cloud storage

 Similar to traditional enterprise and large-scale institution or governmental computing environments, cloud providers and solution builders choose different tiers of storage technologies by aligning the applicable data storage device to the specific needs, application requirements and service criteria.
 For example, if there is a need for speed and performance, they may use SSD and fast 15K HDDs.
 Where the need is for space to store infrequently accessed data, the solution could be high-capacity SAS nearline HDDs.
-When the need is to store inactive data offline for business continuity or disaster recovery, or as a master gold backup or archive for bulk restoration, tape is a good fit.
-How you exploit these different storage media will demonstrate your innovative capability to do more without compromising key performance indicators.
+When the need is to store inactive data offline for business continuance or disaster recovery emergency, or as a master gold backup or archive for bulk restoration, tape is a good fit.
+How you leverage these different storage mediums will demonstrate your innovative capability to do more without compromising key performance indicators.

 Additional considerations when choosing a storage device for a particular cloud service or solution include: